chandrashekhar-sangolagi/LIC/exp2.md

 operating point.
 Proper biasing is selected so that the NMOS transistor operates in the saturation region, which is required for linear amplification.

-#  Circuit description
+## Circuit description
 The implemented circuit is a single stage common source amplifier.

 ![Image description](https://github.com/chandrashekhar-sangolagi/LIC/blob/main/WhatsApp%20Image%202026-03-10%20at%2011.22.03%20PM%20(1).jpeg)

-Source Resistor (R1)
-A 1 kΩ resistor is connected to the source of the NMOS transistor.
-This resistor sets the source voltage and helps stabilize the operating point.
-NMOS Transistor (M1)
+# NMOS Transistor (M1)

 The NMOS transistor acts as the main amplifying device.
 The input signal is applied to the gate of the NMOS transistor.
 Small variations in the gate voltage cause chan

-PMOS Transistor (M2)
+# PMOS Transistor (M2)

 The PMOS transistor acts as an active load.
 It is connected to the supply voltage and provides the bias current required for the NMOS transistor.
 Using an active load improves the voltage gain compared to a simple resistor load.

-Source Resistor (R1)
+# Source Resistor (R1)

 A resistor is connected to the source of the NMOS transistor.
 This resistor sets the source voltage and helps stabilize the operating point.vides the bias current required for the NMOS transistor.
 Using an active load improves the voltage gain compared to a simple resistor load.

-#  Theoretical Design Calculations
+##   Theoretical Design Calculations

 given  power =  0.5w(max)

 assumed  Id =200u amp

 p= VxI

 P=200ux1.5

 p=0.3w

 0.3<0.5

 id is safe
 Source Voltage

-The source resistor isetermined  by
+The Source resistor(Rs) is determined  by

-0.2=  200uxRs
+0.2 =  200uxRs

 Rs=  1k ohm

+# Overdrive Voltage Verification

+The overdrive voltage determines the strength of inversion and the current capability of the device.

+# Calculation

+VGS = VG − VS

+VGS = 0.81 − 0.2

+VGS = 0.61 V

+Vov = VGS − VTH

+Vov = 0.61 − 0.36

+Vov = 0.25 V

+# Result

+VGS = 0.61 V

+Vov = 0.25 V

+# Acceptable Overdrive Range

+Minimum Vov: > 0

+Maximum Vov: < VDS = 0.75 V

+Thus,

+0 < Vov < 0.75

+The selected value **Vov = 0.25 V** falls within this acceptable region.

 PMOS Gate–Source Voltage

 VSG  = VTP+[VOV]

 VTP=0.39

 VOV=0.25

 VSG=0.39+0.25

 VSG=0.64

 Since the PMOS source is connected VDD;

 VG=VDD-VSG

 VG=1.5-0.64

 VG=0.86

 This gate bias ensures that the PMOS transistor operates in saturation and provides the required current.

+# Width calculation

 Id=200u A

 upcox=9.7361x10-5

 ID=upcoxw/l(vgs-vt)

 w=200x10^-6x2x180n/uncox(o.25)^2

 w=11.82u

-NMOS  gate  source  voltage
+# NMOS  gate  source  voltage

 For the NMOS transistor operating in saturation: